Bottom-up: The key to innovative corporate culture

 • Highly standardized processes

-Countercurrent processes: Hybrid leadership models as a solution for the future
+Countercurrent process: Hybrid leadership models as a future solution

 For most companies, however, the solution lies not in the complete abolition of hierarchies, but in an intelligent reinterpretation.
-A dynamic planning method in which business goals are developed both top-down and bottom-up is known as a countercurrent process.
+A dynamic planning method in which corporate goals are developed both top-down and bottom-up is called the countercurrent method.

-Many of the most successful companies are already using this hybrid management model, which meets the requirements of work 4.0 does justice by...
+Many of the most successful companies are already using this hybrid leadership model, which meets the requirements of Work 4.0 by…

 • At the same time, open up design spaces from below